 All companies have to pay their taxes using the provisional tax system.
 This is completed in three installments.
 The first two payments are based on estimates and are made at six monthly intervals during the tax year.
 The final payment is made along with the final annual tax return, consisting of the balance owed for that tax year.

 Company tax in South Africa can be paid in the following ways:

 - bank payments

-- swift payment method (available only to foreign payments)
+- SWIFT payment (available only for foreign payments)

-- Capital expenses: such as capital equipment, machinery, renovation costs.
+- Capital expenses: such as capital equipment, machinery, and renovation costs.

 - Start-up expenses: expenditure incurred for business purposes in the period before the commencement of the first year of trade, provided these are expenses that would have qualified as deductible business expenses within the general operation of the business.

 - Net operating losses: any losses carried forward from previous years.